Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 The best route to market depends on your knowledge of the product.
 A comparison site or discount broker will be good on price but short on advice.
 However, a commission-based broker will likely cost more but, if you are unsure of the market, you will be able to get advice.

 Bear in mind that you can haggle with a commission-based broker.
 Once they have quoted you, ask how much commission they’ll make and ask if they will sacrifice any.
-Many commission-based brokers also regularly check in with you, say annually, to see if policy still fits your needs.
+Many commission-based brokers also regularly check in with you, sometimes annually, to see if policy still fits your needs.

 Going direct to an insurer will not give you an overview of the market so only choose this route if you are sure you will get a good deal and that you are well versed in the way mortgage life assurance policies work.